AndreaPelosi/sparse.jl/report.md

 In order to address these problems, a group of graph algorithms researchers came up with GraphBLAS.

 GraphBLAS aims to set standard building blocks for graph representation and computation in the language of linear algebra.
-Graph algorithms were already expressed in terms of operations on *sparse* matrices (matrices in which the majority of the elements are zero) but GraphBLAS takes a step further trying to standardize the approach.
+Graph algorithms were already expressed in terms of operations on *sparse* matrices (matrices in which the majority of the elements are zero) but GraphBLAS goes a step further trying to standardize the approach.
 Amongst the many improvements GraphBLAS could lead, we point out efficiency, portability, compactness, composability and flexibility.

 To appreciate these advantages, we first introduce the mathematics upon which GraphBLAS is built.
 Notice though that the following introduction is far from comprehensive: we describe only what is relevant to fully understand *SPARSE*, along with some additional examples.